Configuring Table Sections

 Notes:

-• Switching between Custom and Default Forms can cause the erasure of any configured Custom Forms upon saving.
+• Switching between Custom and Default Forms will erase any Custom Forms upon saving.

 • Disabling Edit Forms will erase any Custom Forms upon saving.